pymc-devs/pymc/README.rst

 	S.sample(iter=10000, burn=5000, thin=2)
 	pymc.Matplot.plot(S)

-This will generate 10000 posterior samples, thinned by a factor of 2, with the first half discarded as burn-in.
+This example will generate 10000 posterior samples, thinned by a factor of 2, with the first half discarded as burn-in.
 The sample is stored in a Python serialization (pickle) database.

 History